wasta-linux/tt-bandwidth-manager/README.md

 - the python3 package installed at /usr/local/bin/tt
 - a config file installed at /usr/share/tt-bandwidth-manager/tt-config.yaml
   - There is also an example config file in the same folder called tt-example.yaml.
-- a wrapper script that applies the configuration to the currently used network device
+- a wrapper script installed at /usr/bin/tt-wrapper that applies the configuration to the currently used network device

 By default the service runs whenever there is a connection to the internet.
 It can be started and stopped with the usual systemd commands:
 - $ sudo systemctl start tt-bandwidth-manager.service